Nomadiclorr/Python-Week-1/README.md

 For example, lambda x: x + 3 is a lambda function that takes a single parameter x and returns x plus three.
 Lambda functions can come in handy when you need to pass a function as an argument to another Python function.

+# Anatomy of a class
+## Instance attributes
+A Class is like an object constructor, or a "blueprint" for creating objects.